slick/slick.github.com/download/index.md

 title: Download
 ---

-The current release is Slick 1.0.0 for Scala 2.10.0.
+The current stable release is Slick 1.0.0 for Scala 2.10.0.
 You can declare it as a dependency in sbt or Maven projects or download the JARs directly.